A candid conversation with LeadFac Solutions

 Already IAF and IABC members are able to enjoy reciprocal discounts at each others’ conferences, at least in Europe.
 I want to encourage members of both associations to take advantage of that, and connect with each other to further explore the potential for mutual learning and collaboration, and for partnership.
 The door is open – step through and see what you find!

-IAF members, join me if you can at EuroComm in London this month, and otherwise consider the IABC World Conference in San Francisco in June or check the IABC global calendar for an event near you or online.
+IAF members, attend the IABC World Conference, 14-17 June in San Francisco, or check the IABC global calendar for an event near you or online.